opensouls/soul-engine/README.md

 The repository has three main components

 ```
-/example-webapp
 /core
+/docs

 /integrations
   /discord_bots
   /telegram
-/docs
+/example-webapp
 ```

-- [`/example-webapp`](https://github.com/opensouls/socialagi-ex-webapp) contains an example integration of the socialagi library in a chat website
 - [`/core`](./core) contains the library [`socialagi` NPM package source](https://www.npmjs.com/package/socialagi)
+- [`/docs`](./docs) contains the documentation website for the project, running at [socialagi.dev](http://socialagi.dev)
+- (slightly outdated) [`/example-webapp`](https://github.com/opensouls/socialagi-ex-webapp) contains an example integration of the socialagi library in a chat website
-- [`/integrations`](./integrations) contains examples of the library in action.
+- (slightly outdated) [`/integrations`](./integrations) contains examples of the library in action.
 Right now contains several stand-alone discord and telegram bot repos
-- [`/docs`](./docs) contains the documentation website for the project, running at [socialagi.dev](http://socialagi.dev)

 ## 🚀 Getting started

-The easiest way to get started developing with `socialagi` is to check out the [`/example-webapp`](https://github.com/opensouls/socialagi-ex-webapp) or explore the [documentation](http://socialagi.dev).
+The easiest way to get started developing with `socialagi` is to explore the [documentation](http://socialagi.dev).

 ## 🧠 Documentation